Electromagnetically induced acoustic noise

-Electromagnetically induced acoustic noise (and vibration), electromagnetically excited acoustic noise, or more commonly known as coil whine, is audible sound directly produced by materials vibrating under the excitation of electromagnetic forces.
+Electromagnetically induced acoustic noise, electromagnetically excited acoustic noise, or more commonly known as coil whine, is audible sound directly produced by materials vibrating under the excitation of electromagnetic forces.

 Some examples of this noise include the mains hum, hum of transformers, the whine of some rotating electric machines, or the buzz of fluorescent lamps.

+Acoustic noise and vibrations due to electromagnetic forces can be seen as the reciprocal of microphonics, which describes how a mechanical vibration or acoustic noise can induce an undesired electrical perturbation.

+Related terms

+The phenomenon is also called audible magnetic noise, electromagnetic acoustic noise, lamination vibration or electromagnetically induced acoustic noise, or more rarely, "coil noise" or "electrical noise".

+The term "electromagnetic noise" is generally avoided as it is used in the field of electromagnetic compatibility and electromagnetic interference, dealing with radio frequencies.

+Electrical noise describes electrical perturbations occurring in electronic circuits, not sound.

+The terms electromagnetic vibrations or magnetic vibrations, focusing on the structural phenomenon are less ambiguous.

 The hissing of high voltage transmission lines is due to corona discharge, not magnetism.

-The phenomenon is also called audible magnetic noise, electromagnetic acoustic noise, lamination vibration or electromagnetically induced acoustic noise, or more rarely, electrical noise, or "coil noise", depending on the application.
-The term electromagnetic noise is generally avoided as the term is used in the field of electromagnetic compatibility, dealing with radio frequencies.
-The term electrical noise describes electrical perturbations occurring in electronic circuits, not sound.
-For the latter use, the terms electromagnetic vibrations or magnetic vibrations, focusing on the structural phenomenon are less ambiguous.

-Acoustic noise and vibrations due to electromagnetic forces can be seen as the reciprocal of microphonics, which describes how a mechanical vibration or acoustic noise can induce an undesired electrical perturbation.